-There are three types of transitions in a protocol specification.
+There are three types of transitions in a protocol specification PST_a.

-First type : execution of a service primitive is defined by (E, D p) where : E is the name of the service primitive, D_p is a set of intervals whose semantics is given in section 6.
-Second type : sending a message to another protocol entity is defined by $s_i(p){S{p,b}}$, where $S{p,b}$ is an interval, contrary to C_p and D_p which are sets of intervals, (fig. 13).
+First type : execution of a service primitive is defined by (E, D_p) where :

+- E is the name of the service primitive, - D_p is a set of intervals which represent temporal requirements and whose semantics is detailed in section 7 (steps 2 and 3).

+Second type : sending a message to another protocol entity is defined by $s_i(p)\{S{p,b}\}$, where:

+- s_i(p) means "message parameterized by p is sent by PE_a to entity PE_i" - $S{p,b}$ is an interval which represents a temporal requirement on $s_i(p)$.
+It is defined in section 5.2.
+Its semantics is showed in section 7 (step 3).

 Third type : receiving a message is defined by $r_i(p)$.
 There is no time requirement in this type of transition (fig. 13).
 Time requirements in types one and two are sufficient for respecting time requirements in the service .

-5. Approach of the problem for calculating time requirements (PCTR)
+5. Approach for the problem of computing time requirements (PCTR)